 Here are a couple things to consider when picking out a bag of rabbit treats:

 - Check the ingredients list.
-You want to make sure each of the ingredients are safe for your rabbit to eat.
+You want to make sure each of the ingredients is safe for your rabbit to eat.
 Opting for a simple mix is often better than mixes that have a lot of different ingredients.

 - Dried fruit is a great option.
 You could get a bag of dried banana chips, strawberries, or raisins.
 Your rabbit is likely to love these treats and they won’t spoil quickly if you get them dried.
 If you’re not sure what kind to try, my favorite online store, Small Pet Select, has a sampler set so you can see what your rabbit likes best. (and don’t forget to take 15% off your purchase with the code BUNNYLADY)

-- Consider getting a hay based treat that is flavored with apple or other enticing flavor.
+- Consider getting a hay based treat that is flavored with apple or other enticing flavors.
 These kinds of treats are actually healthy for rabbits, with just a little added sugar in the flavor.
-They are also good treats for your rabbits teeth since they are generally harder to chew.
+They are also good treats for your rabbit’s teeth since they are generally harder to chew.
 Even though these may seem like boring treats on the outside, the little amount of flavoring is likely to make your rabbit very happy.
 Try Oxbow’s Simple Rewards rabbit treats (my bunnies really like the bell pepper flavor!)